 The recently passed Inflation Reduction Act continues to support a \$7,500 federal tax credit along with incentives for EV chargers and home electrical upgrades.
-The focus of the legislation is to encourage domestic production so the number of vehicles that qualify for the tax credit will grow as more companies move their manufacturing to the U.S.
+The focus of the legislation is to encourage domestic production so the number of vehicles that qualify for the tax credit will grow as more companies move their manufacturing to the U.S. Check out www.fueleconomy.gov to find out what level of tax credit each EV may qualify for.

 Oregon rebates start at \$2,500 and could be as high as \$7,500 for low to moderate income levels.
+See Oregon Clean Vehicles Rebate Program for more information.